Supplement: ODE Plugin Explanation¶

 }

-When the user clicks the button to start the simulation, first the createSimulationBody function which creates the ODE models is called the same number of times as the number of target models to be simulated.
+When the user presses the simulation start button, the createSimulationBody function for creating ODE models is called as many times as there are models to be simulated.

-Many physics engines have their own original method of describing models.
-ODE is no different.
-In Choreonoid, robots and environments are kept as Body objects.
-It is necessary to construct ODE models from these Body objects.
+Most dynamics engines have their own model description methods.
+ODE is no exception.
+In Choreonoid, robots and environments are held as Body objects.
+We need to construct ODE models from these Body objects.

-The argument orgBody contains a pointer to the Body object, so we will now create an ODEBody object for ODE and return that pointer.
-At this point, an actual ODE model has not yet been created.
+The argument orgBody contains a pointer to the Body object, from which we create an ODEBody object for ODE and return its pointer.
+Here, we haven’t created the actual ODE model yet.

 SimulationBodyPtr ODESimulatorItem::createSimulationBody(BodyPtr orgBody)